Prateek-Mitra/Rock-paper-scissors/README.md

-Rock-paper-scissors a popular game in our childhood, give it a try.
+Rock-paper-scissors a popular game of our childhood, give it a try.